 It’s difficult to give a complete review of a cryptocurrency exchange that is in its infancy.
 However, NDAX looks like a good addition to the cryptocurrency exchange market if you’re a resident of Canada.
 It’s built a platform on impressive security and regulatory ideas, and its approach to customer service is unique and interesting.

 With attention to both novice and advanced traders, NDAX places itself at the front of Canadian exchanges.
-It offers a nice spread of matched trading pairs and the largest portfolio of regulated cryptocurrencies in Canada, so customers interested in getting involved should keep an eye on this option.
+It offers a nice spread of matched trading pairs, low fees, and the largest portfolio of regulated cryptocurrencies in Canada, so customers interested in getting involved should keep an eye on this option.

 All Crypto Exchange Reviews